-The Household must include a family member between the age of 18 and 62 who is a person with a disability.

-Assistance will be offered to applicants eligible for the program based on lottery or random sequence number.
+Waiting list applicant households that include a household member aged 18-61 who is a person with a disability will be offered a Mainstream Voucher based on lottery or random sequence number.
 If the Housing Choice Voucher waiting lists do not contain sufficient numbers of eligible households, the Housing Authority may accept referrals for persons eligible for this preference.
-Eligible persons include those who are transitioning from institutions, at serious risk of institutionalization, homeless or at risk of homelessness.
+Persons eligible for the admissions preference include, but are not limited to, those who are transitioning from institutions, at serious risk of institutionalization, homeless or at risk of homelessness.

-8. Graduates of the Continuum of Care (CoC) Shelter Plus Care (S+C) Program and Family Unification Program (FUP) Youth in Project Based Voucher units.
+7. Graduates of the Continuum of Care (CoC) Shelter Plus Care (S+C) Program and Family Unification Program (FUP) Youth in Project Based Voucher units: